BingkunLin/clusterbootstraps/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

 ## Authors and Contact
-Bingkun Lin , a undergraduate of Jinan University,China
+Bingkun Lin , an undergraduate of Jinan University, China

-Shiyue Shen , a undergraduate of Jinan University,China
+Shiyue Shen , an undergraduate of Jinan University, China

-Ziyi Zhan , a undergraduate of Jinan University,China
+Ziyi Zhan , an undergraduate of Jinan University, China

-Zizhong Yan , an assistant professor of Jinan University,China
+Zizhong Yan , an assistant professor of Jinan University, China

 Email: